grislyeye/grislyeye.com/content/blog/castra/castra.md

 ### Striga Flock ■■■

-Carriers can deploy hundreds of Striga, at a moments notice, swarming enemy craft with overwhelming force.
+Carriers can deploy hundreds of Striga at a moments notice, swarming enemy craft with overwhelming force.

 ### Striga Swarm ■■■■